Star Pattern Fragments: Accessing Knowledge Graphs through Star Patterns: Experimental Evaluation

-\textbf{Experimental Setup:} To assess how the interfaces perform under different loads, we ran experiments over eight configurations with $2^i$ clients concurrently issuing queries to the server in each configuration (0 $\leq$ i $\leq$ 7), i.e., up to 128 clients.
-In the configuration with $2^i$ clients, a total of $200 \times 2^i$ queries are executed and at most $2^i$ queries are executed concurrently, i.e., each client executes one query at a time.
+\paragraph{Experimental Configuration:} To assess how each approach performs under different loads, experiments were run over eight configurations with $2^i$ clients concurrently issuing queries to the server in each configuration (0 $\leq$ i $\leq$ 7), i.e., up to 128 clients.
+In the configuration with $2^i$ clients, a total of $244 \times 2^i$ queries are executed and at most $2^i$ queries are executed concurrently, i.e., each client executes one query at a time.
 Each query load was run separately to assess the impact of the query load on the performance of the interfaces.
+For the \texttt{watdiv-1\_star}, \texttt{watdiv-2\_stars}, \texttt{watdiv-3\_stars}, and \texttt{watdiv-paths} query loads, 50 distinct queries were executed by each client in the configuration (24 distinct queries for \texttt{watdiv-btt}).
+For \texttt{dbpedia-lsq}, the 24 queries in the query load were run on all clients in the configuration in a distinct, random order on each client.

-\textbf{Hardware Setup:} To run the clients, we used four identical virtual machines (VMs), each running up to 32 clients concurrently.
-All 4 VMs had 32 vCPU cores with a clock speed of 3GHz, 64KB L1 cache, 4096KB L2 cache, and 16384KB L3 cache, and a main memory of 264GB.
-Each client was limited to use just one vCPU core and $7.8$GB RAM.
-The LDF server and the SPARQL endpoint were run, at all times, on a server with 16 vCPU cores with the same specifications as the cores on VMs used for the clients, and a main memory of 128GB.
+\paragraph{Hardware Setup:} To run the clients, a virtual machine (VM) running all 128 clients concurrently was used.
+The VM had 128 vCPU cores with a clock speed of 2.5GHz, 64KB L1 cache, 512KB L2 cache, 8192KB L3 cache, and 2TB main memory.
+Each client was limited to use just one vCPU core and $15$GB RAM.
+The LDF server and the SPARQL endpoint were run, at all times, on a server with 32 vCPU cores, with a clock speed of 3GHz, 64KB L1, 4096KB L2, and 16384KB L3 cache, and a main memory of 256GB.
+To simulate a realistic setup in terms of the network, each client was limited to a bandwidth of 20 MB/s.